Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Introduction

-Unlike binary classifiers, which collapse prognosis into a static mortality label, OS modeling uses time-to-event analysis to estimate the survival function $S(t|x)$.
-This function represents the probability that a specific patient with clinical features $x$ will survive beyond any given time $t$.
-The ability of these models to handle of censored observations, i.e., patients who are lost to follow-up or who remain event-free at analysis, is the key strength of this formulation, ensuring that all available longitudinal information contributes to the estimation of the curve~\cite{caruso2024deep}. \bl From these estimated survival probabilities, the models derive continuous, patient-specific risk scores (often summarizing the cumulative hazard or expected median survival).
-The resulting scores are then used to stratify patients into clinically meaningful risk groups, typically via median or quantile thresholds, to distinguish patients with aggressive disease trajectories from those likely to experience more indolent courses~\cite{GLIO_SURV}.
-Such stratification is central to precision oncology, informing decisions on therapeutic intensity, surveillance frequency, and eligibility for targeted or experimental treatments. \bb Historically, survival modeling has been largely explored by Machine-Learning (ML) approaches, most notably the Cox Proportional Hazards (CPH) model and Random Survival Forests (RSF)~\cite{CPH_RSF_Comparison}.
-These models perform well when applied to structured, low-dimensional clinical variables; however, they are not designed to operate directly on high-dimensional data such as CT volumes or WSI.
-As a result, MDL provides a robust path toward more accurate and clinically actionable survival estimation in NSCLC~\cite{MMSURV, MM_NSLC, oh2023deep, GLIO_SURV}. \bl Despite that, the clinical translation of Multimodal Deep Learning (MDL) frameworks remains fundamentally constrained by the limited availability of comprehensive multimodal oncology datasets.
-In real-world oncological settings, two pervasive structural limitations systematically hinder the robustness and generalizability of MDL models: restricted cohort sizes and the occurrence of partially missing or fragmented modalities~\cite{guarrasi2024multimodal, Yang2024Multimodal}. \bb First, the inherent scarcity of labeled data and heterogeneity of medical datasets create a heavy risk of overfitting, particularly when attempting to train deep encoders from scratch on high-dimensional inputs.
-To address this bottleneck, the field has increasingly adopted Foundation Models (FMs) to extract high-level and semantically rich representations for each input modality.
-The core idea is to leverage their massive pre-training, that would help them acquire a generalist representation of the data distribution~\cite{bommasani2021opportunities}.
-In healthcare, FMs have demonstrated remarkable robustness in high-variance clinical settings~\cite{BENCH_FM, li2024artificial}.
-While their utility as feature extractors is well-validated for diagnostic tasks across both CT and WSI images~\cite{conch, titan, MERLIN, Xu2024A}, their application to prognosis prediction remains significantly underexplored~\cite{ruffini2025benchmarking}.
-Unlike static diagnosis, deploying these generalist representations for survival analysis requires validating whether they capture the temporal and prognostic signals hidden within the tumor.
+Historically, survival modeling has been largely driven by Machine Learning (ML) approaches, most notably the Cox Proportional Hazards (CPH) model and Random Survival Forests (RSF)~\cite{CPH_RSF_Comparison}.
+While effective on structured, low-dimensional clinical variables, these models are inherently limited in their ability to operate directly on high-dimensional data such as CT volumes or WSIs.
+This limitation has motivated the adoption of MDL as a more suitable framework for accurate and clinically actionable survival estimation in NSCLC~\cite{MMSURV, MM_NSLC, oh2023deep, GLIO_SURV}.
+Despite the clear advantages of MDL, its applicability in real clinical scenarios remains fundamentally constrained by the limited availability of comprehensive multimodal datasets.
+In oncological settings, two pervasive structural limitations systematically hinder the robustness and generalizability of MDL models: restricted cohort sizes and the occurrence of partially missing or fragmented modalities~\cite{guarrasi2024multimodal, Yang2024Multimodal}.
+First, the inherent scarcity of labeled data combined with the heterogeneity of medical datasets creates a high risk of overfitting, particularly when training imaging encoders, such as Convolutional Neural Networks (CNNs), from scratch on high-dimensional inputs.
+To overcome this bottleneck, the field has increasingly adopted Foundation Models (FMs), whose large-scale pre-training enables them to capture generalist representations of the underlying data distribution~\cite{bommasani2021opportunities}.
+This allows the extraction of high-level, semantically rich features from each input modality, reducing the dependency on large task-specific labeled datasets.